 Town of Aurora is inviting you to experience nature – or not?
-Definitely our town is going through a major urban sprawl and I am confident that this will be noted as an important moment in the history of the Town of Aurora.
+Definitely Aurora changing and is going through a major urban sprawl and I am confident that this will be noted as an important moment in the history of the Town of Aurora.
 Some welcome the development but I find it sad though, and somewhat hard to understand the short-sighted motives behind it.
 Why are we so ignorant of the future, the future of our community?
 Developmental growth may bring some benefits to the town but also carries with it certain consequences that we blindly ignore to speak of today.
 Nature is self sustainable, low maintenance and eco-friendly.
 The unfortunate economic truth is that nature (farmland, forest, green space) does not bring the town the same tax revenues as development.
 But when considering long-term sustainability the real truth is that all development brings with it recurring operating and infrastructure costs that can place a significant burden on future generations.

 Last summer I took numerous trips around the Town of Aurora wandering mainly around St. John’s Sideroad East of Bayview Avenue and Leslie Street just South of St. John’s Sideroad.
 I walked, I drove by and I stopped to snap views of acres and acres of green space land disappearing and being converted to residential developments.
 Plenty of diverse trees were removed or shredded on location.
 No doubt that animals once living there had to face a forced self-relocation program.
 Perfectly good structures were demolished.
 I always thought that The Southdown Institute was standing there as a land protector – I was wrong.
 The building is being demolished as I write this since the institute moved to Newmarket last year in December.